 Can I play 6-String Guitar Songs on 12-String Guitar Songs?

 However, you need to realize that working with extra strings means a different sound.
-So, a song meant for 6-strings will have a different tune when you play it on a 12-string guitar.
+So, a song meant for 6-strings will have a different timbre when you play it on a 12-string guitar.

-The benefit of 12-string songs is that you get to play notes at both octave ends at the same time.
+The benefit of playing a 12-string guitar is that you get to play notes at both octave ranges at the same time.
 So, yes, you can play your 6-string guitar songs on the 12-string guitar and versa.